ahdilmore/GenomicUF/README.md

 3) Run bed_to_fasta.sh to slice sequencing files for input to HMMER alignment

 ## HAZEL TODO
 1) Troubleshoot the bed files that do not have valid .fna file associated
+ * This issue is arising because of how I handled Celeste's files that had values in a certain position
+ * I can fix it by altering combine_dfs.py to handle the filenames differently
+ * Also want to be working on the .gff files that are directly in Celeste's directory, rather than those in my .gff directory
-2) Try HMMER alignment with one gene of interest
+3) Try HMMER alignment with one gene of interest
-3) Build gene tree for one gene of interest
+4) Build gene tree for one gene of interest